-The minister greets the sick person and the others present.
+The minister warmly greets the sick person and the others present with these words or a similar greeting.

-Minister: Peace to this house and to all who live in it
+Minister: Peace to this house and to all here.

 [If possible] the minister then places the Blessed Sacrament on the table, and all join in silent adoration.